-Windows failed to complete the format: 7 solutions for this error
+Windows failed to complete the format error?
+Fix it with these solutions

 Some Windows users format USB flash drives to change their file systems.
 The usual way to format external storage devices in Windows is to select Format on File Explorer’s context menu.
 However, some users can’t always format the drives with Explorer’s Format Removable Disk tool when it returns an error message stating, “Windows was unable to complete the format.”
 This is how you can fix the “unable to complete the format” error.

 The format did not complete successfully error, here’s how to fix it

 - Format the USB Drive With Disk Management

 - Format USB Flash Storage With Third-Party Software

 Solution 1 – Scan the Drive With Anti-Virus Software

 As flash drives don’t usually carry any anti-virus software, they’re more likely to include a virus or malware that prevent drive formatting.
 As such, an anti-virus scan might fix a USB stick that isn’t formatting.

 Some third-party anti-virus software will automatically scan drives when you insert them.
 Most anti-virus utilities will also probably include a USB/DVD Scan option to scan external drives with.
 For further anti-virus software details, check out this software guide.